High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Simulation Studies

 We have two findings based on results in Table \ref{tb:homo} and \ref{tb:heter}.
 Firstly, all the MCP-type PRAM estimators largely outperform the Lasso-type estimators in all the measurements, rendering satisfactory finite sample performances under different settings.
-This is consistent with the oracle property of the PRAM estimators using a proper non-convex penalty stated in Theorem \ref{Tm: oracle}.
+This is consistent with the oracle property of the PRAM estimators using a proper non-convex penalty stated in Theorem 3.
 Secondly, for estimators with the same penalty, although all estimators perform comparably for light-tailed settings ($N(0,4)$ and MixN), the TA-type and CA-type PRAM estimators outperform the HA-type estimators using the same penalty in heavy-tailed settings ($\sqrt{2}t_3$, LogNormal and Weibull).
 This is actually not surprising due to the following two facts: (1) re-descending M-estimators can achieve the minimax variance sensitivity under certain global minimax criterion \citep{shevlyakov2008redescending}; (2) the HA-Lasso estimation is used as the initial in the optimization process of TA-type and CA-type PRAM estimators.
-Note that the error terms $c^{-1}(\bx_i^T \bb^*)^2 \epsilon_i$ in the heteroscedastic model have the same variance as those in the homogeneous model, however, their distribution possess heavier tails.
-Hence in the heteroscedastic model, except for a few errors being far away on tail, most of the others get even closer to the center.
+Note that the error terms $c^{-1}(\bx_i^T \bb^*)^2 \epsilon_i$ in the heteroscedastic model have the same variance as those in the homogeneous model, however, their distribution possesses heavier tails.
+Hence in the heteroscedastic model, except for a few errors being far away on the tail, most of the others get even closer to the center.
 This fact explains why the performances in Table \ref{tb:heter} are consistently better than those in Table \ref{tb:homo}.

 In Example \ref{ex:3}, we only report results from the MCP-type PRAM estimators, since they have been shown to perform better than the Lasso-type estimators.
-In the homogeneous model with non-Gaussian covariates, Table \ref{tb:contaminatex} clearly indicates that the PRAM estimators with well chosen $w(\bx)$ perform better in all cases than those PRAM with $w(\bx)=1$.
+In the homogeneous model with non-Gaussian covariates, both Table \ref{tb:contaminatex_inf} and Table \ref{tb:contaminatex_mallow} clearly indicate that the PRAM estimators with a well-chosen $w(\bx)$ perform better in all cases than those PRAM with $w(\bx)=1$.
 In addition, among those three weighted PRAM estimators, the weighted TA-MCP (WTA-MCP) and the weighted CA-MCP (WCA-MCP) again show advantages over the weighted HA-MCP (WHA-MCP) when the errors are heavy-tailed, which is consistent with the findings obtained in Example \ref{ex:1} and \ref{ex:2}.